latifa262/NLP-FastApi-Angular/README.md

 ## Table of contents
-   This is an app that help to analyze how travellers expressed their feelings on Twitter about the Airlines is it positive or negative.
+   This is an app that helps to analyze travelers feelings on Twitter about the Airlines is it positive or negative.
-   This work can be useful for the airline company to understand what are the problems to working on.
+   This work can be useful for the airline company to understand what are the problems to work on.

 * [FastApi](#fastapi)
 * [Frontend](#frontend)